demisto/content-docs/docs/partners/adopt.md

 <summary><strong>Adopt Using Visual Studio Code</strong></summary>

-If you are creating the Pull Request from Visual Studio, please follow the below steps.
+If you are creating the Pull Request from Visual Studio Code, please follow the below steps.
 For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9GPkhtRw4Oc">Visual Studio video overview</a>.

 1. Locate your company's pack folder and open the `README.md` file.
 Paste the below text into the file: